legal resources necessary to hold negligent facilities accountable.

 During an interview with the facility Administrator on July 3, 2018, it was revealed that the Infection Control Log documents “a urinary tract infection on March 2, 2017, and June 22, 2017.
 The Director of Nursing stated that “the Intake and Output for catheter should have an ‘O’ if [there is] no output from the catheter.”
 However, there are “several blanks in the intake and output sheet and [the resident’s] output should have been measured every shift and monitor for patency of the catheter.”

 The Director “was unable to answer if the blank [space indicating no] urine output indicated no urine in the bladder, no urine due to blockages or no urine due to urine leaking from the penis.”

 Do you suspect that your loved one was abused or neglected while living at Flora Rehabilitation and Health Care Center?
-If so, call the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Clay County victims of mistreatment living in long-term facilities including nursing homes in Flora.
+If so, call the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now.
+Our network of attorneys fights aggressively on behalf of Clay County victims of mistreatment living in long-term facilities including nursing homes in Flora.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skilled attorneys can file and successfully resolve your victim case involving nursing home abuse or neglect and hold those that caused your loved one harm financially accountable.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.